TorNATO-PRO/TorNATO-PRO.github.io/README.md

 # Nathan Waltz Blog

-This is the repository holding the Astro code for my blog!
+This is the repository that holds code for my blog.